random-j-farmer/random-minecraft/_drafts/understanding-ilmango-tunnel-bore.md

 ![Timing the catapult](/random-minecraft/assets/ilmango-tunnel-bore/timing-the-catapult.jpg)

-The contraption in the image has the same timings and height as the catapult used in the Ilmango Tunnel Bores - to horizontal piston fires 2 game ticks after the vertical one.
-Also the upper slimeblock is 4m above the lower one, although it as to be further back because the design is stationary.
+The contraption in the image has the same timings and height as the catapult used in the Ilmango Tunnel Bores.
+The upper piston needs 2 gt delay because here it moves the block on the push.
+Also the upper slimeblock needs to be 1m back because the lower part is not moving.

 I want to find the delay that gives the most central explosion.
-And I want to obtain the fuse time of the TNT in the moment the vertical piston fires (this is when the redstone lights up/when the observers in the catapult fire).
+And I want to obtain the fuse time of the TNT in the moment the vertical piston fires (this is when the redstone lights up/when the observers in the catapult flash red).

 | Delay | TNT fuse on catapult activation / explosion position |